PoojaDevarmanii/dockerized-postgres-app/README.md

 Python waits for DB
 Python app inserts & reads data
 Container exits with code 0 (success)
-🛑 Stopping the Project
+Stopping the Project
 Press:
 CTRL + C
 Then run:
 docker compose down
 To remove database data too:
 docker compose down -v
-📦 Technologies Used
+Technologies Used
 Python 3.10
 PostgreSQL 15
 Docker
 Docker Compose
-🌱 Learning Outcomes
+Learning Outcomes
 By completing this project, you learned:
-✔ How to write a Python app that connects to PostgreSQL ✔ How to create a Dockerfile
+ How to write a Python app that connects to PostgreSQL How to create a Dockerfile
-✔ How to use Docker Compose for multi-container apps
-✔ How to use health checks
+ How to use Docker Compose for multi-container apps How to use health checks
-✔ How to automate app startup dependencies
+ How to automate app startup dependencies
-✔ How containers communicate over a Docker network
+ How containers communicate over a Docker network
-🚀 Next Steps (Optional Enhancements)
+ Next Steps (Optional Enhancements)
 You can extend this project by adding:
 Flask API to insert/read data
 pgAdmin for GUI access
 Environment variables via .env file
 CI/CD pipeline (GitHub Actions)
 Docker Hub image publishing
-Tell me if you want any of these and I’ll help you build it!